nisargjoshi10/icml18-jtnn/README.md

 Official implementation of our Junction Tree Variational Autoencoder [https://arxiv.org/abs/1802.04364](https://arxiv.org/abs/1802.04364)

+# this repo is changed to make it work in python 3 instead of 2.7
 # Update
 We have made architecture improvements to JT-VAE.
 We recommend you to check our new repository at https://github.com/wengong-jin/hgraph2graph/.
 This repo contains a molecular language model pre-trained on ChEMBL (1.8 million compounds) and scripts for property-guided molecule generation.
 All scripts are written in python 3.7 and pytorch.